facebook/docusaurus/website/docs/deployment.md

 ## Deploying with Surge

 Surge is a [static web hosting platform](https://surge.sh/help/getting-started-with-surge), it is used to deploy your Docusaurus project from command line in a minute.
-Deploying your project to surge is easy and it’s also free (including a custom domain and SSL).
+Deploying your project to Surge is easy and it is also free (including a custom domain and SSL).

 Deploy your app in a matter of seconds using surge with the following steps:

-1. First, install surge using npm by running the following command:
+1. First, install Surge using npm by running the following command:

 ```bash
 npm install --g surge